Wil Myers Player Props: Reds vs. Rays

 Wil Myers At The Plate

-- Myers has two doubles, two home runs and seven walks while hitting .241.
+- Myers is hitting .242 with two doubles, two home runs and seven walks.

-- Myers has driven in a run in four games this year (25.0%), including two games with multiple runs batted in.
+- In four games this season (23.5%), Myers has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run five times this year (31.3%), including one multi-run game.
+- In five of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.